University of Pennsylvania Round-table

 It also explored the different methods for measuring urban informality and how decision-makers from the national to the neighborhood level are incorporating informality in their policies and programmes.
 View Agenda

-Results of this roundtable will be presented at the UN-Habitat Assembly in Nairobi, Kenya, in May 2019.
+Results of this roundtable were presented at the UN-Habitat Assembly in Nairobi, Kenya, in May 2019.

 WIEGO's Sarah Reed presented on the case of the Memorandum of Understanding (MoU) between the Monrovia City Corporation and FEPTIWUL, a Liberian informal worker organization.
 The City saw partnership with FEPTIWUL as a means of implementing the city's own vision around city beautification and economic development, which FEPTIWUL had spent many years demonstrating to them via block-level organizing, tax collection, and solid waste management.